-- Communicate with students from around the world in real time through technology and language-learning software offered through the Center for Languages and International Collaboration
+- Enhance language classes with language-learning software offered through the Center for Languages and International Collaboration, Pacific's state-of-the-art language lab

 - Interact with a different native French-speaking language assistant from France each year